kendofriendo/abbr/README.md

 Addtitionally, `abbr -e` to remove an abbreviation, or `abbr -r` to rename an existing abbreviation (eg `abbr -r itchdir itchd`).
 The rename feature is quite nice since can set and forget lengthy commands and paths and rename them if they become inconvenient without having to look them up again.

+Lastly, if you have access to 20th century technological innovations like a Graphical Processing Unit, you can view, add, edit, and delete your fish abbreviations by using fish's built-in `fish_config`.

 Feel free to ping with your suggestions, fork, submit a pull request, or hurl insults at me.